QuantConnect/Lean/readme.md

 ## Introduction ##

 Lean Engine is an open-source fully managed C# algorithmic trading engine built for desktop and cloud usage.
-It was designed in Mono and operates in Windows and Linux.
+It was designed in Mono and operates in Windows, Linux and Mac platforms.
+The community has contributed additional connectors to F#, Visual Basic and Java.

 Lean drives the web based backtesting platform [QuantConnect][4].